jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 (the arrows are pointing to the references invisible earlier)

-But this still does not tie the source and target symbols together.
+But this still might not tie the source and target symbols together.

 ##### By Reference